PROFILE

 diplomatic and economic relations with ASEAN as

-well as most of the countries of Western Europe
+well as with most of the countries of Western

-diplomatic ties with Vietnam in 1991, and the
+full diplomatic ties with Vietnam in 1991, and

-country has begun to integrate itself into the
+begun to integrate itself into the regional and

-up its efforts to attract foreign capital from
+efforts to attract foreign capital from the West

 financial system.
 In the 1990s, following the